tari-project/tari/RFC/src/about.md

 iterations before reaching this point:

 * Ideas and questions are posted in #tari-dev on [#FreeNode IRC](https://freenode.net/).
 This is typically short-form content with rapid feedback.
-Often, these conversations will lead to someone posting a proposal as a [pull request] into [proposals].
+Often, these conversations will lead to someone posting an [issue] or RFC [pull request].
-* [Proposals] get debated and refined using Github's Review and [pull request] systems.
-After the content has stabilised, and the community accepts the proposal, it can be written up as a formal RFC.
 * RFCs are "Requests for Comment", so although the proposals in these documents are usually well-thought out, they are not cast in stone.
 RFCs can, and should, undergo further evaluation and discussion by the community.
-RFC comments are best made using Github [issues].
+RFC comments are best made using Github [issue]s.

 New RFC's should follow the format given in the [RFC template](./RFC_template.md).
 ## Lifecycle